artempoletsky/blender_scale_with_modifiers/README.md

 You can disallow script to affect some modifiers by hiding them in the viewport.

-## Supported modificators and they properties
+## Supported modifiers and they properties

 1. Array - Constant offset values
 2. Screw - Screw offset